-- If you are having trouble dragging the layer by its artwork, you can also click and drag on the blue point in the centre.
-However, this point may be obstructed by the layer's pivot point .
-If that is the case, you can click and drag on the pivot point to move it out of the way, then click and drag on the centre point to move the layer. - You can also nudge the selection by using the arrow keys on your keyboard. - To scale the layer, click on one of the squares at the edges or corners of the manipulator box and drag them to stretch or shrink the drawing.
+- If you are having trouble dragging the layer by its artwork, you can also click and drag on the ■ blue point in the centre.
+However, this point may be obstructed by the layer's ● pivot point.
+If that is the case, you can click and drag on the pivot point to move it out of the way, then click and drag on the centre point to move the layer. - You can also nudge the selection by using the arrow keys on your keyboard. - You can also enter specific coordinates in the X Horizontal Offset and Y Vertical Offset fields in the Tool Properties view. - To scale the layer, click on one of the squares at the edges or corners of the manipulator box and drag them to stretch or shrink the drawing.

-- You can preserve the horizontal and vertical proportions of the selection by holding the Shift key. - To rotate the layer, move the cursor just outside of one of the corners of the manipulator box until the mouse cursor becomes $\diamondsuit$ .
+- You can preserve the horizontal and vertical proportions of the selection by holding the Shift key. - You can also enter specific scale percentages in the Horizontal Scale and Vertical Scale fields in the Tool Properties view. - To rotate the layer, move the cursor just outside of one of the corners of the manipulator box until the mouse cursor becomes $\circlearrowleft$ .
 Then, click and drag in either direction to rotate the layer clockwise or counterclockwise.

-- You can rotate the artwork in 15° increments by hold the Shift key. - You can also enter a specific angle in degrees in the Angle field of the Tool Properties view. - You can also rotate the clip in 90° increments by clicking on the Rotate 90 CW button in the Tool Properties view to rotate it 90° clockwise, or on the Rotate 90 CCW button to rotate it 90° counterclockwise. - To flip the layer horizontally, click on the Flip Horizontally \$\sqrt{2}\$ button in the Tool Properties view. - To flip the layer vertically, click on the Flip Vertically $\frac{4}{3}$ button in the Tool Properties view. - To reset a layer to its original position, scale and angle, do one of the following: - Select Layer > Reset Transform. - Press Ctrl + R (Windows) or $\mathbb{H}$ + R (Mac OS X). - 6.
+- You can rotate the artwork in 15° increments by hold the Shift key. - You can also enter a specific angle in degrees in the Angle field of the Tool Properties view. - You can also rotate the clip in 90° increments by clicking on the ® Rotate 90 CW button in the Tool Properties view to rotate it 90° clockwise, or on the ® Rotate 90 CCW button to rotate it 90° counterclockwise. - To flip the layer horizontally, click on the \$12 Flip Horizontally button in the Tool Properties view. - ullet To flip the layer vertically, click on the extstyle e - To reset a layer to its original position, scale and angle, do one of the following: - Select Layer > Reset Transform. - Press Ctrl + R (Windows) or $\mathbb{H}$ + R (macOS). - 6.
 In the Timeline view, move the cursor to the frame where you want to create your second keyframe.